Skip to content

 stats["cache_hits"] += 1

-Performance statistics track execution times, call counts, and cache hit rates per tool, enabling optimization decisions based on actual usage patterns.
+Performance statistics track execution times, call counts, cache hit rates, and data volumes per tool, enabling optimization decisions based on actual data processing usage patterns.

 Parallel Tool Execution

-Parallel execution maximizes throughput when multiple tools can run simultaneously:
+Parallel execution maximizes throughput when multiple data processing tools can run simultaneously:

-"""Execute multiple tools in parallel for better performance"""
+"""Execute multiple data processing tools in parallel for better performance"""

 tool_name = request["tool"]